User Tools

 I. Mission Statements

 II.
-High Rise Defined
+High-Rise Defined

-For this manual, a High Rise Structure will be defined as “Any structure where all or even just portions of the building are beyond the reach of ground based firefighting equipment, specifically aerial ladders.”
+• For this manual, a High-rise Structure will be defined as “Any structure where all or portions of a building are beyond the reach of ground based firefighting equipment, specifically aerial ladders.”
+The concepts of this manual may also be applied to low rise buildings; whereas they would apply toward depth of structure versus height in its application.

 III.
 Command

 IV.
-Responding to a Commercial Fire Alarm – High Rise (CFAHR)
+Responding to a Commercial Fire Alarm – High-rise (CFAHR)

-The arriving engine SHALL complete a 360 size up, give a condition report upon arrival and take Command.
-In many cases a 360 size up by the first arriving Engine may be impractical but they should get a visual of as much of the building as possible.
+Crews shall be in full gear with SCBA in standby and have with them the TIC, water can or dry chemical extinguisher, and irons.
+The arriving engine SHALL complete a 360 size up, give a condition report upon arrival, and take Command.
+In many cases a 360 size up by the first arriving Engine may be impractical however, all efforts should be exhausted to obtain a visual of as much of the building as possible.

-If Nothing Showing is observed exteriorly, the Officer and the crew will check the alarm panel and interview occupants to ascertain fire reality, severity and/or location as per Emergency Manual C5.
-They will also locate the Knox box and procure the elevator key and/or master key, if available.
+If “Nothing Showing” is observed exteriorly, the Officer and the crew will check the alarm panel and interview occupants to ascertain fire reality, severity, and/or location as per Emergency Manual C5.
+They will also locate the Knox box and procure the elevator key and/or master key if available.
 It may be in the Manager’s office or with the maintenance person.

 V. Clearing an Elevator for Use and Operational Recommendations